devicetree-org/devicetree-specification/source/devicenodes.rst

 at the parent cpus node.
 This results in a less verbose representation of properties which are identical across all CPUs.

-The node name for every cpu node (see FIXME 2.2.1) should be cpu.
+The node name for every cpu node (see :ref:`sect-node-names`) should be cpu.

 General Properties of /cpus/cpu* nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~